 Open Burning Fires

 Open burning fires are any non-recreational fires where the products of combustion are emitted directly into the air without passing through a stack or chimney.
 Open burning fires must be no more than 20 feet in diameter and must be more than 50 feet from any structure.
 Provisions must be made to keep the open fire from spreading.
+Burning is allowed from 9 AM to midnight.

 Brush, leaves and clean wood are the only materials which may be burned.
 The following list of materials may NOT be burned: